damonhayhurst/cv/_collections/_experience/elsevier.md

 from: 2020-10-01
 to: now
 tags: [Identity, Access Management, User Experience]
-tags: [Spring, React, AWS, PingFederate, Keycloak, New Relic, Figma, Jenkins, OAuth]
+tags: [Spring, React, AWS, PingFederate, Keycloak, New Relic, Figma, Jenkins, OAuth, Adobe Analytics]
 ---

 - Developed and maintained the authentication flows and it's underlying infrastructure used by over 3 million users a day